adapted and reposted from July 4, 2012

 #9 Look for a mentor!

 There are tons of people out there who have done it.
 Those are the people you want to find.
 They are also very willing to show you how to do it.
-At IIN we were treated to the most fun workouts at the Mega Conferences.
+At IIN, we were treated to the most fun workouts at the Mega Conferences.
 There was one in particular, the Masala Bhangra dance!
-I came straight home and ordered her dvd.
+I came straight home and ordered her DVD.
 It felt so good to do it at the conference!
-She knew how to do it and she passed that on to us.
-Brendan Brazier has a book out (read Thrive Fitness: The Vegan-Based Training Program), he knows his stuff.
-There are a lot of people who have done well with (Body for Life, Bill Phillips).
-He has a 3 day training camp going on in Denver right now that are showing great results in quick weight loss.
+She knew how to do it, and she shared it with us.
+Brendan Brazier has a book out (read Thrive Fitness: The Vegan-Based Training Program); he knows his stuff.
+There are a lot of people who have done well with it (Body for Life, Bill Phillips).
+He had a 3-day training camp going on in Denver that showed significant results in muscle building and weight loss.
 The secret is to find someone who is doing what you want to do and learn from them.
-You don’t have to do the same thing over and over …you can learn new things and add it in to your old routines.
+You don’t have to do the same thing repeatedly…you can learn new things and add them to your old routines.
 You can diversify.

 #10 Exercise …like food, changes everything.